Joe-Wasserman/covid-19-united-states-county-quarterly-excess-deaths/results/README.md

 Several models with alternate specifications of random grouping factors were evaluated.
 To select a model, they were compared in terms of:

-1. Performance on 2015-2019 training data
+1. Performance on January, 2011 - February, 2020 training data

-2. Performance on Q1 2020 data
+2. Performance on March, 2020 data

 3. Outlier estimates in training data